yugabyte/yugabyte-db/docs/content/latest/api/ycql/dml_update.md

 ## Synopsis

 The `UPDATE` statement updates one or more column values for a row in table.
-Currently, Yugabyte can only update one row at a time, updating multiple rows is not yet supported.
+Currently, YugabyteDB can only update one row at a time, updating multiple rows is not yet supported.

 ## Syntax